Clinical Trial Supply (CTS) Market Trends

 Regulation 536/2014 (CTR)

-Clinical Trial Regulation (Regulation 536/2014, CTR), which can provide a centralized database and entry point to for information related to EU clinical trial data submissions will not be available before 2019 due to delay in establishing the IT infrastructure because of the no clarity in EMA shift from UK
+Clinical Trial Regulation (Regulation 536/2014, CTR), which can provide a centralized database and entry point for information related to EU clinical trial data submissions was not available before 2019 due to delay in establishing the IT infrastructure because of no clarity in EMA shift from the UK.

-The core providers of clinical trial services provide the most comprehensive range of services dedicated for pharmaceutical industry.
-E.g., Fisher, Marken, Parexel, Catalent etc.
+The core providers of clinical trial services provide the most comprehensive range of services dedicated to the pharmaceutical industry.
+E.g., Fisher, Marken, Parexel, Catalent, etc.

 The information on clinical trial sourcing shows that majority of clinical trial supply services are outsourced.
-Secondary packaging, shipping and distribution accounts to the larger portion of the outsourced services.
+Secondary packaging, shipping, and distribution account for the larger portion of the outsourced services.